Evidence which supports a correlation between attractive, high-quality social media pages and high-performing brands on

 Even still, some brands refuse to put in the extra time to produce quality, standout pages, while instead opting for generic-looking, site-option-based pages which blend in with the crowd.

 In social media, your content is not what’s going to set you apart from the competition, but your page definitely makes a statement about your brand, your dedication to business, and your overall place in the market.
 Busy and boring, drab and dated, and empty and uninvolved pages are going to work against you.
-Below are some tips to help you develop better social media pages.
-Tips for Developing a Higher Quality Page.
+Below are some tips to help you develop better social media pages:

 Even though every social media site has different rules and regulations revolving around the size and scope of your cover images and on-page photos and elements, you can still add a custom-designed, high-quality cover image.
 Whether it’s Facebook, Twitter, LinkedIn, YouTube, Instagram, or any other site, you can add a quality, custom image.
 Develop a custom image that really signifies your brand, perhaps incorporating your logo, a business slogan, or some other brand element which can be used consistently (in different sizes, of course) across your entire social media platform.

 - Lead with Your Best Content: On a site like Facebook, you have an opportunity to pin certain posts to your page, along with other elements.
 Put your proverbial best foot forward by pinning high-quality content that’s Liked, shared and commented on.
 On a site like YouTube, lead with your best video; on Pinterest, Tumblr, Instagram, and other photo-based sites, lead with your best photos.
 Appearance isn’t everything, but the old cliché is definitely true: You never get a second chance to make a first impression.
 Stand out by giving visitors a view of a great page when they visit.